 Getting Help Desk Management right is a rewarding journey.
 At BuildaHelpDesk.com we are promoting solid Help Desk management best practices on how to set up a help desk.
-These best practices are based on industry standard processes which are critical for an efficient, well performing and customer focused Help Desk.
-Because of that your challenge as a Help Desk Manager is to identify those industry standards and learn how to introduce them to your team.
+These best practices are based on industry-standard IT service management processes which are critical for an efficient, well-performing, and customer-focused Help Desk.
+Because of that, your challenge as a Help Desk Manager is to identify those industry standards such as ITIL and learn how to introduce them to your team.
 Below are some key topics on how to run a successful help desk.

 Help Desk Management Policies

-To meet or exceed expectations, Help Desk Management staff know that they have well thought-out job-related policies.
-Therefore, it is important to implement fair and consistent policies related to time away, disciplinary and grievance issues.
+To meet or exceed expectations, Help Desk Management staff know that they have well-thought-out job-related policies.
+Therefore, it is important to implement fair and consistent policies related to time away, disciplinary, and grievance issues.
 Most importantly clear direction creates an environment where employees are engaged and happy.
-It also provides a Help Desk Management structure on how to appropriately manage fairly.
+In addition, it provides a Help Desk Management structure on how to appropriately manage fairly.
 Learn how to improve help desk support.
 To be effective in IT support leadership positions, there are many policy fundamentals you should be aware of.

 - Accessible – The policies must be accessible to the employees.
-Store policies on a read only website, SharePoint page or other electronic repository which allows access at any time.
+Store policies on a read-only website, SharePoint page or other electronic repositories that allows access at any time.

 - Training – Employees should receive specific policy training and be able to ask questions and for clarifications.
 To successfully enforce the policies, employees must understand the policies.
-Annual review of departmental policies is critical to remind employees of the department’s expectations.
+An annual review of departmental policies is critical to remind employees of the department’s expectations.

-- Employee acknowledgement – Once the employee receives training and have all their questions answered, the employee should sign a statement agreeing to comply with the policies.
+- Employee acknowledgment – Once the employee receives training and has all their questions answered, the employee should sign a statement agreeing to comply with the policies.

 Help Desk Management Customer Service

-Your Help Desk Management team should understand customers are the life blood of the company.
-Understanding what the most frequent occurring questions and issues by your customers will help you improve the customer experience.
+Your Help Desk Management team should understand customers are the lifeblood of the company.
+Understanding the most frequently occurring questions and issues by your customers will help you improve the customer experience.
 Therefore a happy customer is a repeat customer.
 A repeat customer will provide word a mouth advertising to develop organic new customers for very little cost.
 If your customers are internal, this also applies.
 Positive interaction with your internal customers will lead to improved customer satisfaction survey results and increased customer productivity.
 Never treat internal or external customers poorly to avoid negative consequences.

 Understand your team

 One of the biggest challenges for a new Help Desk Manager is understanding their team.
 While it is important to understand the personalities of the individuals working on your team, I stress understanding your team in the sense of structure and processes.
 This is an important factor in how to build a successful service desk team.
-Of course, every company has unique organizational structures, job descriptions, use of specialist and staff to management ratios.
+Of course, every company has unique organizational structures, job descriptions, use of specialists and staff to management ratios.
 If you recognize and study the efficiencies of these structures and processes, you can make informed decisions for improvements.
-Furthermore positive improvements will increase productivity, reduce costs and improve the overall work life balance.
+Furthermore, positive improvements will increase productivity, reduce costs and improve the overall work-life balance.

 Employee Training and Development

 If you manage a support team such as a Help Desk or call center, you know that your customers expect correct answers quickly.
 They also demand a level of customer service, which meets or exceeds their expectations.
-Of course good employee training and development programs don’t just happen.
+Of course, good employee training and development programs don’t just happen.
 Below are some examples of training and development programs on how to improve help desk support.

 Examples of Training and Development programs